MattHodge/Graphite-PowerShell-Functions/README.md

 #### Performance Counters Configuration Section

 This section lists the performance counters you want the machine to send to Graphite.
-You can get these from Performance Monitor (perfmon.exe).
+You can get these from Performance Monitor (perfmon.exe) or by using the command `typeperf -qx` in a command prompt.

 I have included some basic performance counters in the configuration file.
 Asterisks can be used as a wildcard.

 Here are some other examples: